FeelsDEX/feels/docs/201_dynamic_fees.md

 - **LPs (Liquidity Providers)**: Rewards capital provision and impermanent loss risk
 - **Swappers**: Via rebates for equilibrium-restoring trades

-This split is controlled by a fee allocation system which adjusts splits based on pool maturity and market conditions.
-The system ensures that incentives remain aligned across all participants while adapting to changing market dynamics.
+This split is configured via protocol parameters (with optional per‑pool override).
+Future phases may introduce adaptive policies, but the MVP uses a static configuration.

-### 8. Understanding Swapper Rebates
+### 8. Understanding Swapper Rebates (Phase 2)

-A key feature of the dynamic fee model is its ability to reward swappers for making trades that help stabilize the market.
+When advanced fees are enabled, the model can reward swappers for making trades that help stabilize the market.
 These rewards are delivered in the form of a **rebate**.

 **Who gets the rebate?**
 The **swapper** executing the trade.